Staley Da Bear

 Staley Da Bear is the official mascot of the Chicago Bears of the National Football League.
 He is an anthropomorphic bear with a customized team jersey.
-Staley's name is eponymous to A. E. Staley, who founded the Bears’ franchise in 1919.
+Staley's name is eponymous to A. E. Staley, the founder of the Bears franchise.
+His title, "Da Bear," is a reference to "Da Bears!," a catchphrase said in "Bill Swerski's Superfans" sketches on Saturday Night Live.